nulib-ds/city-public-value-capitalism/content/smart-city.md

 According to the *Smart City Guidebook* (2021) published by the Cabinet Office of Japan's Ministry of Internal Affairs and Communications, the Ministry of Economy, Trade, and Industry (METI), and the Ministry of Land, Infrastructure, Transport, and Tourism (MLIT), smart cities can be defined as \"sustainable cities or districts that continue to create new value by solving various problems faced by cities and districts through the provision of services that are close to each citizen, utilizing new technologies such as ICT and various types of data from the public and private sectors, and the advancement of management (planning, maintenance, management, operation, etc.) in various fields, and where Society 5.0 can be realized ahead of time.\" Smart cities as defined by the MLIT are classified and organized as shown in Table 3.1.

-It should be noted as well that Society 5.0 is defined as \"a human-centered society that achieves both economic development and solutions to social issues through a system that highly integrates cyberspace (virtual space) and physical space (real space)\" (Cabinet Office, 2021) It refers to a new society following the hunting society (Society 1.0), agricultural society (Society 2.0), industrial society (Society 3.0), and information society (Society 4.0), and was first proposed as the future society that Japan should aim for in the Fifth Science and Technology Basic Plan.
+It should be noted as well that Society 5.0 is defined as \"a human-centered society that achieves both economic development and solutions to social issues through a system that highly integrates cyberspace (virtual space) and physical space (real space)\" ({{< q-cite "Cabinet Office, 2021" >}}) It refers to a new society following the hunting society (Society 1.0), agricultural society (Society 2.0), industrial society (Society 3.0), and information society (Society 4.0), and was first proposed as the future society that Japan should aim for in the Fifth Science and Technology Basic Plan.

 As of August 2021, 184 projects are introduced on the Smart City Platform website.
 The main smart city-related projects promoted by the relevant ministries and agencies include: a) The Social implementation project for near-future technologies by the Cabinet Office; b) the Smart City Promotion Project for data utilization by the Ministry of Internal Affairs and Communications; c) the Regional New "MaaS" (Mobility as a Service) Creation and Promotion Project by the Ministry of Economy; Trade and Industry, d) the Project for the Promotion of New Mobility Services by the Ministry of Land, Infrastructure, Transport and Tourism (MLIT); and e) the Smart City Model Project by the MLIT (see Table 3.2).
 The number of projects that include transportation as an issue is 158, and 143 projects include tourism and regional revitalization, indicating that smart city initiatives in Japan are mainly focused on transportation issues (MaaS), tourism, and regional revitalization (Table 3.3).